gabeantonio/mastermind/README.md

 README

+RUN MASTERMIND LOCALLY ON YOUR DEVICE

+1. Install Python - If you have not done so already, ensure that you have Python3 installed on your device/machine.
+You can install it from [https://www.python.org/](Python's Official Website)

 PROCESS

 1. I plan on creating two scripts for this project: One script that will handle the interface on the command line, and one script that will handle the game logic.